sudheerj/vuejs-interview-questions/README.md

        }
      }
      ```
-     2. Use beforeRouteUpdate navigation guard: This is only available in 2.2 version.
+     2. Use beforeRouteUpdate navigation guard: This is only available since 2.2 version.
      ```javascript
      const User = {
        template: '<div>User {{ $route.params.name }} </div>',